NodeDadu/PBSS/README.md

 # PBSS
 ![Banner](Documentation/Images/Banner.jpg)
 Physically based stylized shader for Blender 5.1+.
 In its very early days.
+There is some truth behind it, but the name doesnt particularly makes sense, but it sounds good and at the end of the day thats good marketing.

 # Compatibility
 Blender 5.1+ Only.
 Eevee is fully suported and recommended.
 Cycles support is limited.